Updated: Jul 7

 The Cosmopolitan Soccer League, situated in the metropolitan New York City area, is one of the oldest amauter leagues in the United States.
-Founded in 1923 and inclusive of over one hundred clubs throughout the five boroughs (and one club in New Jersey because of historical reasons - Hoboken FC), it exudes legitimacy.
+Founded in 1923 and inclusive of over one hundred clubs throughout the five boroughs (and some lingering New Jersey representation over historical reasons - e.g., Hoboken FC), it exudes legitimacy.
 The weight of its member clubs' history and continuity, heightened by it use of sporting merit and a system of promotion and relegation to determine excellence, provides it with a rare perspective.
 When it comes to representing American soccer, the CSC punches above its weight and is the secret envy of far more professional clubs, leagues and MLS entities.
 It's also been somewhat of a mystery even to supporters of community soccer.

 According to a budget summary, the league's reserves sit at approximately six hundred thousand dollars.
 Most of this sum is divided across several investment funds, with forty two thousand dollars kept liquid at the time.